Quickstart

 Step 5: Iterate

 Review the eval results.
-If some examples failed, update your spec with better examples or clearer guidelines, then start another run:
+If some examples failed, update your local tunedtensor.json with better examples or clearer guidelines, then push and kick off another run:

 # Update the spec with a new example